 For both data sources we remove the images that do not list the year when it was taken in the caption.
 Assuming that the images with single faces are likely to show the celebrity and that the year when it was taken and date of birth are correct, we are able to assign to each such image the biological (real) age.
 Especially the images from IMDb often contain several people.
 To ensure that we always use the face of the correct celebrity, we only use the photos where the second strongest face detection is below a threshold.
 Note that we can not vouch for the accuracy of the assigned age information.
-Besides incorrect captions, many images are stills from movies - movies that can have extended production times.
+Besides incorrect captions, many images are stills from movies-movies that can have extended production times.
 Nonetheless for the majority of the images the age labels are correct.
 In total IMDB-WIKI dataset contains 523,051 face images: 460,723 face images from 20,284 celebrities from IMDb and 62,328 from Wikipedia.
-Only 5% of the celebrities have more than 100 photos, and on average each celebrity has around 23 images.
+Only 5 % of the celebrities have more than 100 photos, and on average each celebrity has around 23 images.

 We make the dataset publicly available at http://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/.
-We also release pre-trained models.
+We also release pretrained models.
 Note that this dataset can also be used for gender classification.
 We provide the entire image, the location of the face, its score and the score of the second most confident face detection.

 FG-NET.
-The Face and Gesture Recognition Research Network (FG-NET) [42] aging database consists of 1002 color and greyscale images which were taken in a totally uncontrolled environment.
+The Face and Gesture Recognition Research Network (FG-NET) (Panis et al. 2016) aging database consists of 1002 color and greyscale images which were taken in a totally uncontrolled environment.
 On average there are 12 images for each of the 82 subjects, whose age ranges from 0 to 69.
-For evaluation we adopt the setup of [55, 23, 1, 4].
+For evaluation we adopt the setup of Yan et al. (2007), Guo et al. (2008), Chang et al. (2011) and Chen et al. (2013).
 They use leave-one person-out (LOPO) cross validation and report the average performance over the 82 splits.

 MORPH.
-The Craniofacial Longitudinal Morphological Face Database (MORPH) [44] is the largest publicly available longitudinal face database containing more than fifty thousand mug shots.
-For our experiments we adopt the a setup often used in the literature [1, 4, 23,53, 46], where a subset of 5,475 photos is used whose age ranges from 16 to 77.
-For evaluation, the dataset is randomly divided into 80% for training and 20% for testing.
-Some works [22, 29] use different splits.
+The Craniofacial Longitudinal Morphological Face Database (MORPH) (Ricanek and Tesafaye 2006) is the largest publicly available longitudinal face database containing more than fifty thousand mug shots.
+For our experiments we adopt the a setup often used in the literature Chang et al. (2011), Chen et al. (2013), Guo et al. (2008), Wang et al. (2015) and Rothe et al. (2016), where a subset of 5475 photos is used whose age ranges from 16 to 77.
+For evaluation, the dataset is randomly divided into 80 % for training and 20 % for testing.
+Some works Guo and Mu (2014), Huerta et al. (2014) use different splits.
 We still report them, however they are not directly comparable.

 CACD.
-The Cross-Age Celebrity Dataset (CACD) [2] contains 163,446 images from 2,000 celebrities collected from the Internet.
+The Cross-Age Celebrity Dataset (CACD) (Chen et al. 2015) contains 163,446 images from 2000 celebrities collected from the Internet.
 The images are collected from search engines using celebrity name and year (2004-2013) as keywords.
 The age is estimated using the query year and the known date of birth.
-The dataset splits into 3 parts, 1800 celebrities are used for training, 80 for validation and 120 for testing.
+The dataset splits into three parts, 1800 celebrities are used for training, 80 for validation and 120 for testing.
 The validation and test sets are cleaned whereas the training set is noisy.
 In our experiments we report results on the test set.

+Fig. 5 Age distribution of people for all five datasets